Copy-Kat/Predator-Pray-Simulation/README.md

 | Pred dying chance | 0.1 |
 | Pray death door timer | 100 |

+## Expected results:
+A dynamic shift in population for both predator and pray overtime.
+Predators would start with an abundance of food which lead to them thriving and exhausting the food source (pray pops reduced).
+With less food to go around, predators would die out one by one (pred pops reduced), leaving room for pray to reproduce (pray pops increased).
+With the left over pred, now with an abundance of food again, could begin to thrive and restart the cycle.

+## Current problems:
+- Pray cannot die while predators could.
+Pray could reproduce but predators could not.
+This lead to a quick 1 cycle of the simulation rather than a contineous cycle.
+Not sure if this is intended as asexsual reproduction is an idea but not manditory.

 ## TODO: first 3 are manditory, rest are nice to have
 - [x] Implement the basic bare-bone simulation (Basically done, just need polishing)